hermesdj/seat-calendar/README.md

 * `php artisan db:seed --class=Seat\\Kassie\\Calendar\\database\\seeds\\CalendarTagsSeeder`
 * `php artisan db:seed --class=Seat\\Kassie\\Calendar\\database\\seeds\\ScheduleSeeder`

+## Discord
+The version compatible with SeAT 5.x comes with a discord integration able to sync calendar events on a discord server.
+A bot must be setup for this to work.

+## Create Bot on Discord Developer Portal
+- Go to the [following url](https://discordapp.com/developers/applications) in order to create an application and retrieve bot token.
+- Give it a name and suitable description; so user will be able to know what it is related to later.
+- On sidebar, click on **Oauth2** > **General** and hit the **Add Redirect** button twice and seed spawned field with the address bellow :
+    - `{seat-public-url}/calendar/setting/discord/callback`
+- On sidebar click on **Bot** and hit the **Add Bot** button
+    - Check **Public Bot**
+    - Check **Requires OAuth2 Code Grant**
+    - Check **Server Members Intent**

 ## Since 1.3.2

 Since 1.3.2, the PAP mechanism has been implemented.
 You need `esi-fleets.read_fleet.v1` into your requested scopes